 Everett Middle School is a public middle school in San Francisco.
-The principal of Everett Middle School is Richard Curci, who can be contacted at email@example.com.
-378 students go to Everett Middle School and identify primarily as Asian, Filipino, and Hispanic.
+The principal of Everett Middle School is Richard Curci, who can be contacted at firstname.lastname@example.org.
+378 children attend Everett Middle School and identify as Asian, Filipino, and Hispanic.
 51% of the Everett Middle School students have "limited English proficiency."
-80% of the 378 students here are paying reduced lunch prices.
-The ratio of students to teachers at Everett Middle School is 11:1.
-Buena Vista Horace Mann K-8 is one of the nearest middle schools.
+80% of the 378 students here have subsidized lunches.
+The student to teacher ratio at Everett Middle School is 11:1.
+S.F.
+County Opportunity (Hilltop) School is one of the nearest middle schools.

 - Computer arts